Boost your sales with funnel analysis! A thorough explanation using tools and practical examples [Latest 2024]

 Aug 2, 2025

-Are you struggling with having a lot of traffic to your website, yet not achieving the desired results?
+Are you struggling with a lot of access to your website but not achieving significant results?

-Essential to visualize the actions customers take until they make a purchase or request a service is "funnel analysis."
-In 2024, marketing strategies based on data are becoming increasingly important.
+The key to visualizing the actions that customers take before purchasing products or applying for services, discovering and improving issues, is "funnel analysis."
+In 2024, data-driven marketing strategies are becoming increasingly important.

-In this article, we thoroughly explain everything from the basics to practical applications of funnel analysis.
-We packed practical know-how that can be utilized from tomorrow, including a comparison of 10 recommended tools (free and paid), specific analysis methods using GA4, Excel, and Python, as well as successful case studies from various industries such as e-commerce sites and BtoB SaaS companies.
-Master funnel analysis that leads to increased sales through this article.
+This article thoroughly explains everything from the basics of funnel analysis to practical applications.
+It includes a comparison of 10 recommended tools, both free and paid, specific analysis methods using GA4, Excel, and Python, as well as industry-specific success stories for e-commerce sites and BtoB SaaS companies, packed with practical know-how you can use starting tomorrow.
+Please master funnel analysis that leads to increased sales in this article.

-9 Recommended Funnel Analysis Tools!
-Thorough Comparison from Free to Paid
+Recommended 9 Funnel Analysis Tools!
+Comprehensive Comparison from Free to Paid

-Funnel analysis tools are offered with a variety of features and price ranges.
-Many people may be wondering which tool to choose.
-In this section, we have carefully selected four free tools and five paid tools, and by comparing their features, advantages, and disadvantages, we will support you in choosing the optimal tool.
+Funnel analysis tools are available with diverse functions and price ranges.
+Many people may find it difficult to choose which tool to select.
+Therefore, in this section, we have carefully selected four free tools and five paid tools, comparing their features, pros and cons to support your optimal tool selection.

-First, here are 5 recommended free tools for those who want to start funnel analysis without incurring costs.
-These tools come with basic functionalities and are appealing for their easy implementation.
-However, please be aware that there may be limitations on features or data capacity.
+First, here are three recommended free tools for those who want to start funnel analysis without incurring costs.
+These tools come with basic functionalities and are attractive for their easy implementation.
+However, please note that there may be limitations on features and data capacity.

 1. Google Analytics 4 (GA4)

 GA4 is a free web analytics tool provided by Google.
-It allows detailed analysis of website access and user behavior and can be utilized for funnel analysis.
-By using event tracking features, it visualizes customer behavior within the website, making it possible to identify drop-off points and consider improvement measures.
+It allows you to analyze website traffic and user behavior in detail, and it can also be used for funnel analysis.
+By utilizing event tracking features, you can visualize customer behavior within the website, identify drop-off points, and explore improvement measures.

 Features | Advantages | Disadvantages |